CJ Ujah

-Chijindu "CJ" Ujah (born 5 March 1994) is a British athlete, specializing as a sprinter.
+Chijindu Andre E. O. Ujah (born 5 March 1994) is a British athlete, specializing as a sprinter.
 The lead-off runner of the Great Britain 4 × 100 metres relay team that won both the World title in 2017 and the European title in 2016 and 2018, he also won the title in the 100 metres at the 2017 Diamond League final.

-On 18 February 2022 it was announced that Ujah and his teammates Zharnel Hughes, Nethaneel Mitchell-Blake and Richard Kilty would be stripped of their 4 × 100 metres relay 2020 Summer Olympics silver medals after Court of Arbitration for Sport found Ujah guilty of a doping violation.
+On 18 February 2022, it was announced that Ujah and his teammates Zharnel Hughes, Nethaneel Mitchell-Blake, and Richard Kilty would be stripped of their 4 × 100 metres relay 2020 Summer Olympics silver medals after Court of Arbitration for Sport found Ujah guilty of a doping violation.

 Early life and education

-Chijindu Ujah was born in Enfield, London, into a family who are originally from Nigeria.
+Chijindu Ujah was born in Enfield, London into a family who are originally from Nigeria.
 He grew up in Enfield and has one older sibling.
 He attended St. Matthew's CE Primary School and Bishop Stopford's School alongside his brother.
-Chijindu went on to study at Sir George Monoux College, a sixth form college in Walthamstow, where he took up Science and Maths.
-He studied Exercise Science at Middlesex University in London.
+Chijindu went on to study at Sir George Monoux College, a sixth form college in Walthamstow.
+He later graduated with a degree in sports science from Middlesex University.